P0tUxF/CppProjects/README.md

 # Projects

-Contains 3 projects:
+Contains 4 projects:

+A CT Scanner.

-A blogging webapp
+A blogging webapp.

 A simple application to store and manage personal data such as passwords, logins to websites, bank accounts, and credit cards.